 What’s more nostalgic than Caramel Apples in Autumn?
 Even though they are sold year round, I always think of them as a Fall treat around Halloween.
+Mini anything just makes it that much cuter.
+I love this Mini Caramel Apple recipe addition to my Fall Baking list.

 I remember my mom making Caramel Apples for us as kids and we just thought it was the greatest thing ever!
 She used Kraft caramels and melted them like the recipe on the bag and dipped Granny Smith apples in it with popsicle sticks.
 You figure it’s great way to get kids to eat more fruit by just wrapping it in sugar.
 That’s why they they call it a treat.